nickcox/cd-extras/readme.md

 [~/projects/powershell/.git/hooks]> █
 ```

 CDABLE_VARS is off by default.
-Enable it with: `Set-CdExtrasOption CDABLE_VARS $true`.
+Enable it with: `Set-CdExtrasOption CDABLE_VARS`.

 ## No argument cd